serdar-acir/HPC_Monitor/README.md

 1. Clone this repository to the root environment on the login node.
 2. Setup a separate maria-db based web server on a hosting platform.
 Make sure it is accessible and Mysql port 3306 is open on the server.
+3. On the hosting server reach hosting_src/setup.php page via a browser and complete the setup.
-3. At login node access to the login_node_src folder and configure HPC1.config file according to your specific HPC environment needs as described in its README file.
+4. At login node access to the login_node_src folder and configure HPC1.config file according to your specific HPC environment needs as described in its README file.
-4. Run login_node_src/collect_data/data_collect.sh once (to collect HPC infrastructure data) and make sure the data is sent to the hosting server successfully.
+5. Run login_node_src/collect_data/data_collect.sh once (to collect HPC infrastructure data) and move all the generated txt files to under the hosting server's /run_as_root/ directory and then run /run_as_root/set_others.php script.
+6. Enter a crontab entry at the login node like: */5 * * * *     cd ~/HPC_Monitor/root_version && /usr/bin/php ~/HPC_Monitor/root_version/sap_cron2.php for 5 minutes benchmarking intervals.
-5. Access the performance monitoring GUI through the web server to view the collected data.
+7. Access the performance monitoring GUI through the web server to view the collected data.
-6. Define the desired benchmarking intervals and parameters.

 ## Requirements